 Salt, freshly ground pepper

 1 package Puff Pastry Dough for Turnovers (preferably “La Salteña”- You can find it in “EL Churrasco Market” in Tampa)

 Heat 2 Tbsp. oil in a large pot over high.
 Cook beef, breaking it up with a spoon, until browned but not completely cooked through 6–8 minutes.
 Transfer to a medium bowl with a slotted spoon, leaving as much fat in the pan as possible.

 Reduce heat and cook onion, bell pepper, and the remaining 1 Tbsp. oil, stirring, until tender, 6–8 minutes; season with salt and black pepper.
 Add cumin, paprika, and cook, stirring, until fragrant, about 1 minute.
 Add reserved beef along with any accumulated juices to the pot.
 Bring to a simmer and cook, stirring and scraping up any brown bits, until most of the liquid is evaporated, 15–20 minutes.
 Transfer to a medium bowl, cover, and chill for at least 3 hours.

 - Step 3

 Preheat oven to 375°.
 Let dough sit at room temperature for 15 minutes to temper.
-Remove 6 rounds from the package, keeping plastic divider underneath, and arrange on a work surface.
+Remove 6 rounds from the package, keeping the plastic divider underneath, and arrange them on a work surface.
 Place 2 Tbsp. filling in the center of each round.
-Brush water around half of outer edge of each round.
-Using plastic divider to help you, fold round over filling and pinch edges to seal.
+Brush water around half of the outer edge of each round.
+Using the plastic divider to help you, fold round over filling and pinch edges to seal.
 Using a fork, crimp edges.
-Remove plastic and transfer empanada to a parchment-lined sheet tray, spacing 1" apart.
-Repeat with remaining rounds. .
+Remove the plastic and transfer the empanada to a parchment-lined sheet tray, spacing 1" apart.
+Repeat with remaining rounds.

 - Step 4